-- 1. Documenting national priorities for natural resource, development and environmental policies, - 2.
-Identifying the stakeholders including producers and users of statistics but also other groups that can benefit from improved information, - 3.
+- 1. Identifying the stakeholders including producers and users of statistics but also other groups that can benefit from improved information, - 2.
+Documenting national priorities for natural resource, development and environmental policies, - 3.
 Identifying key national data sources that can be used for environmental accounting, - 4.
-Identifying related statistical development activities that could benefit environmental accounting initiatives, - 5.
-Understanding what progress has already been made in environmental accounting, - 6.
-Assess the constraints to understand the feasibility of specific SEEA accounts, and - 7.
+Understanding what progress has already been made in environmental accounting, - 5.
+Assessing the constraints to understand the feasibility of specific SEEA accounts, - 6.
+Identifying related statistical development activities that could benefit environmental accounting initiatives (and vice versa), and - 7.
 Determining the priorities for action to develop selected SEEA accounts.

-It has been designed for use in a one-hour workshop setting with a small group of statistics producers and users.
+It has been designed for use in a one - two hour workshop setting with a small group of statistics producers and users.
 Perhaps not all questions can be answered in the first meeting.
-Furthermore, it is likely some of the items will need more detail.
+Furthermore, it is likely some of the items will need more detailed discussions and further investigation.
+It should thus be seen as providing a starting point for engagement and collaboration.